Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Introduction

-The paper is organized as follows.
+The paper is organised as follows.
 In Section~\ref{sec:emissions_sbo}, we review the main features of the model under investigation, including RSGs and BSGs.
-In Section~\ref{sec:detection_sbo}, we describe the methodology we developed for assessing the detectability of UV signals from their choked jets, presenting the results we obtain.
+In Section~\ref{sec:detection_sbo}, we describe the method we developed for assessing the detectability of UV signals from their choked jets and present the results we obtained.
 In Section~\ref{sec:mm_followups}, we discuss the implementation of a multi-messenger framework tailored to maximising the observation prospects.
-Finally, we derive conclusions in Section~\ref{sec:conclusions}.
-Throughout, we adopt the standard flat $\Lambda$-Cold Dark Matter ($\rm \Lambda CDM$) cosmology with $\Omega_m=0.3$, $\Omega_{\Lambda}=0.7$, and $H_0=70~\rm km~s^{-1}~Mpc^{-1}$.
+Finally, we conclude in Section~\ref{sec:conclusions}.
+Throughout, we adopt the standard flat $\Lambda$ cold dark matter ($\rm \Lambda CDM$) cosmology with $\Omega_m=0.3$, $\Omega_{\Lambda}=0.7$, and $H_0=70~\rm km~s^{-1}~Mpc^{-1}$.